Telefonica/msteams-private-messages/README.md

 **Q: Do I really need a whole service & db for just private notifications on MSTeams?**<br/>
 **R:** Yes.
 [You can't send messages to the users but rather continue a prev. conversation they started](https://github.com/microsoft/botframework-sdk/issues/4339).
 You need to store the reference of every conversation.

+**Q: I've tried to mention the user on Bot Framework Emulator and it doesn't work**</br>
+**R:** We know.
+Appending a mention does work on Microsoft Teams but won't render on the Emulator.
+Probably this is a issue related to the Emulator itself.

 **Q: Why the pixeled icon?**</br>
 **R:** One of the devs thought it was cool.